Fit as a Mama Bear

 Tip: keep the weight close to your body.
 Allowing it to swing down from your arms causes you to round the upper back and places much more (unwanted) tension on the low back

-As a crucial exercise to prevent low back pain the hip hinge is an important tool in your workout arsenal.
+As a crucial exercise to prevent low back pain the basic hip hinge is an important tool in your workout arsenal.
 It is also the base for many other exercises that target the posterior chain.

 • cable pull through